 What this means when dealing with data subjects.

-Data subjects have right to access their personal data, right to rectify inaccuracies, right to request erasure, right to restriction of processing, right to data portability and right to object to processing of their personal data.
+Data subjects have the right to access their personal data, the right to rectify inaccuracies, the right to request erasure, the right to restriction of processing, the right to data portability and the right to object to the processing of their personal data.
 It is the responsibility of the data controller to ensure the rights of the data subject are observed.

 … and for Supervisory Authorities(SAs)?